 - a.
-Recipients are required to report deviations from the approved award budget and request prior written approval from DOC in accordance with 2 C.F.R. § 200.308 (Revision of budget and program plans) and 2 C.F.R. § 200.407 (Prior written approval (prior approval)).
+Recipients are required to report deviations from the approved project budget and request prior written approval from DOC in accordance with 2 C.F.R. § 200.308 (Revision of budget and program plans) and 2 C.F.R. § 200.407 (Prior written approval (prior approval)).
 Requests for such budget changes must be submitted to the Grants Officer (or electronically for awards serviced through Grants Online) who will notify the recipient of the final determination in writing.
-Requests requiring prior DOC approval do not become effective unless and until approved in writing by the DOC Grants Officer. - b.
-In accordance with 2 C.F.R. § 200.308(f), transfers of funds by the recipient among direct cost categories are permitted for awards in which the Federal share of the project is equal to or less than the simplified acquisition threshold.
-For awards in which the Federal share of the project exceeds the simplified acquisition threshold, transfers of funds among direct cost categories must be approved in writing by the Grants Officer when the cumulative amount of such direct costs transfers exceeds 10 percent of the total budget as last approved by the Grants Officer.
+Requests requiring prior DOC approval are not effective unless and until approved in writing by the DOC Grants Officer. - b.
+In accordance with 2 C.F.R. § 200.308(e), transfers of funds by the recipient among direct cost categories are permitted for awards in which the Federal share of the project is \$150,000 or less.
+For awards in which the Federal share of the project exceeds \$150,000, transfers of funds among direct cost categories must be approved in writing by the Grants Officer when the cumulative amount of such direct costs transfers exceeds 10 percent of the total budget as last approved by the Grants Officer.
 The 10 percent threshold applies to the total Federal and non-Federal funds authorized by the Grants Officer at the time of the transfer request.
 This is the accumulated amount of Federal funding obligated to date by the Grants Officer along with any non-Federal share.
 The same requirements apply to the cumulative amount of transfer of funds among programs, functions, and activities.
 This transfer authority does not authorize the recipient to create new budget categories within an approved budget without Grants Officer approval.
-Any transfer that causes any Federal appropriation, or part thereof, to be used for an unauthorized purpose is not and will not be permitted.
+Any transfer that causes any Federal appropriation, or part thereof, to be used for an unauthorized purpose will not be permitted.
 In addition, this provision does not prohibit the recipient from requesting Grants Officer approval for revisions to the budget.
 See 2 C.F.R. § 200.308 (Revision of budget and program plans) (as applicable) for specific requirements concerning budget revisions and transfer of funds between budget categories.